Le Sexe qui parle: Plot

 Joëlle (Pénélope Lamour) is a beautiful executive at an advertising company who is married to Eric (Jean-Loup Philippe).
-Her vagina is infected with a mysterious affliction, ostensibly after she is seduced by an attractive blonde girl, and begins to talk and lead her to indecent sexual acts.
-However, it is soon revealed that her problems root from her sexual hardships and obsessions as an adolescent.
-In the finale, she has sex with Eric and passes the "infection" to his penis.
+Her vagina becomes infected with a mysterious affliction, ostensibly after being seduced by an attractive blonde girl, leading her to engage in indecent sexual acts.
+However, it is soon revealed that her problems stem from her sexual hardships and obsessions during adolescence.
+In the finale, she has sex with Eric, passing the "infection" to his penis.